KrisKasprzak/ILI9341_t3_Keypad/README.md

 # Keyboard
 This library includes 2 classes for getting user input using a 0-9 digit number pad and a full keyboard.
-This library is for the ILI9341_t3 driver to drive common 2.8" LCF displays.
-It also requires touch screen.
+This library is for the ILI9341_t3 driver to drive common 2.8" LCF displays, and also requires touch screen capability.
+This library is dependent on the ILI9341_t3 and the XPT2046_Touchscreen libraries.
 <br>
 <b><h3>Library highlights</b></h3>
 1. Simple to implement library